StevenLwcz/StevenLwcz.github.io/_posts/2022-02-27-The-Gdb-Python-API-For-Tui-Windows-Part-2.md

     # pass back our WIndow class to gdb
     return win
 ```
+Now everything is linked together.
 The complete example can be found in my [GitHub repository](https://github.com/StevenLwcz/gdb-python-blog).

-Lets tweak our hello.gdb from the previous blog.
+Lets tweak our **hello.gdb** from the previous blog.

 ```
 source hellotuicmd.py
 tui new-layout mylayout hello 1 cmd 1 layout mylayout
 ```
 ```
 $ gdb -q -x hello.gdb
 ```
-Gdb goes into Tui mode and displays our windows.
+Gdb goes into Tui mode and displays our window.
 Now we can add more text to the window.

 ```
 (gdb) addtext hello world 1